-The Academy, as is the case for most schools nationally, faced a period from 2010 to 2019 where its funding did not rise sufficiently to remain in line with rising costs. national Insurance, employer pension contributions, the health & social care levy, the apprentice levy and pay rises added significant pressures to the school budget.
-The Government provided a pay grant, a pension grant and a supplementary grant to reduce the impact of these real terms funding cuts and these had made a significant differences in easing financial pressures.
+The Academy, as is the case for most schools nationally, faced a period from 2010 to 2019 where its funding did not rise sufficiently to remain in line with rising costs.
+National Insurance, employer pension contributions, the health & social care levy, the apprentice levy and pay rises added significant pressures to the school budget.
+The Government provided a pay grant, a pension grant and a supplementary grant to reduce the impact of these real terms funding cuts and these had made a significant difference in easing financial pressures.

-However, the latest pay awards which were announced in July 2022 (6 weeks after schools set their budgets) increase costs going forward significantly more than funding is set to rise.
-The education sector is lobbying Government to fully fund these pay awards, but the indication is that they will not be funded and, in addition, cuts to public sector funding are expected from the Governments as it attempts to address the failings of the UK economy.
+However, the latest pay awards which were announced in July 2023 (6 weeks after schools set their budgets) once again increased costs going forward significantly more than funding was set to rise.
+The Government were quick to announce yet another 'additional' grant to cover this shortfall, but the uncertainty around funding due to short term policy considerations creates a difficult operating environment.